mayhem/community-leadership/notes.md

 # Know your budget.

 Even if its a rough budget, how can you tell if your project is feasible?

+# Sanity check constantly.
+Call Bullshit ASAP.

+If something is off the rails, speak up now.

 # Don't waste people's time.